 Mr. Gallagher said the three PAC members who put a dot by seismic deserve a salute.
 He said when a major seismic event hits the region, PDX could be down for an extended period of time and Hillsboro Airport could be the last remaining airport in the region.
 He asked PAC members to consider what the assessment of damage at PDX could be and what plans were in place to receive emergency relief to support the region from the government.
 He asked if Hillsboro Airport's airfield capacity was known and whether parking was available for emergency service airplanes.
 He asked if Port staff would be able to reach the airport if there are road problems.
 Mr. Gallagher said coordination with federal agencies was essential and asked if Nike and Intel were keeping enough fuel on hand for a one-way trip out of the airport.
 He also asked if there was a funding authority to make these adjustments now in the event of an earthquake.
 He said the threat of the big earthquake is huge and well documented.
-In summary, he asked the committee to address the importance of Hillsboro Airport if PDX were lost and what it means to the community to have a relief airport.
+In summary, he asked the committee to address the importance of Hillsboro Airport if PDX were lost and what it means to the community to have a relief airport nearby.
+He said discussion of seismic preparedness could improve the public image of the airport.
 He said to make sure the appropriate agencies have done what it takes to put a plan in place quickly.
 Mr. Gallagher also submitted written comments.